 I really wanted to set up my week for success and reduce the stress and anxiety I start to feel when the weekend ends.
-So I put together a great list of Sunday habits will help you prioritize your life, and be more productive.
+So I put together a great list of Sunday habits that will help you prioritize your life, and be more productive.

 SUNDAY habits TO START YOUR WEEK

 1 – START YOUR SUNDAY WITH FAMILY TIME

 My Sunday usually starts with making the family a big breakfast, then taking the dogs to the dog park, before I sit down to do anything for myself.
 This way, my daughter feels she got some attention, and the pups are wiped out for a while.
 Everyone is happy and relaxing, which helps me to concentrate on my own tasks.